-An individual who is addicted to drugs is not going to be able to stop using on their own.
+An individual who is addicted to drugs is not going to be able to stop using on their own, which can lead to harmful long-term effects if untreated.
 Some will try to go it alone and may even succeed for a period of weeks or months, but without the expert counseling and detox found at a drug rehab center, there is a strong chance that they will soon relapse into their addictive behavior.
 The question then becomes, how does an individual find drug abuse help?

 The following is an introduction to the different ways individuals and their loved ones can seek out professional drug abuse treatment and what they can expect upon enrolling in the program.